com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 os.read.lines(oldPath) ==> Seq("Comes from liquids from my udder")
 os.read.lines(logPath) ==> Seq("I am cow, I am cow", "Hear me moo, moooo")
 ```

-In the above example, we are defining a single `Logger` actor class, which we
-are instantiating once as `val logger`.
-We can now send as many messages as we
-want via `logger.send`: while the processing of a message make take some time
-(here are are both writing to disk, as well as providing
-[log-rotation](https://en.wikipedia.org/wiki/Log_rotation) to avoid the logfile
-growing in size forever) the fact that it's in a separate actor means the
-processing happens in the background without slowing down the main logic of your
-program.
-Cask Actors process messages one at a time, so by putting the file
-write-and-rotate logic inside an Actor we can be sure to avoid race conditions
-that may arise due to multiple threads mangling the same file at once.

 Using Actors is ideal for scenarios where the dataflow is one way: e.g. when
 logging, you only write logs, and never need to wait for the results of